 Triton counseling staff will not accept friend or contact requests on social networking sites from current students with whom they have professional relationships.
 This policy exists to minimize the potential for online relationships that could compromise client confidentiality and the privacy of both clients and staff.

-If you wish to designate a contact person, please complete the Student Optional Disclosure of Mental Health Information Form.
+If you wish to designate a contact person, please complete the Student Optional Disclosure of Mental Health Information Form (see below).
 You will need to login to the student portal to complete the disclosure form.
-This information will be stored confidentially and securely. only Triton College counselors, the dean of student services, and the dean of enrollment services may access these forms.
+This information will be stored confidentially and securely.
+Only Triton College counselors, the dean of student services, and the dean of enrollment services may access these forms.

 This form will remain valid until the student revokes authorization by notifying the college in writing that s/he is withdrawing this authorization.
 Additionally, students wishing to change the name for the designated contact person may do so by submitting a new Optional Disclosure of Mental Health Information Form.